amad410/playwright-web-boilerplate/README.md

 _npm run test_

+NOTE: See section titled 'Run tests using a specific environment,' as you will need to set the environment first before a run

 ## Run specific spec
 _npx playwright test tests/sample.spec.js_

+NOTE: See section titled 'Run tests using a specific environment,' as you will need to set the environment first before a run

 ## Run UI tests in debug mode
 _npx playwright test --debug_ which will launch the Playwright Inspector for Debugging.
 More information [here](https://playwright.dev/docs/debug)
 NOTE: You cannot debug API calls using Inspector.

+NOTE: See section titled 'Run tests using a specific environment,' as you will need to set the environment first before a run

 ## Run API tests in debug mode
 Perform the following: